 The building is still worth a nod as you go by, though, and also happens to be set right across from the Irish Famine Memorial–a striking statue worth taking a look at during your 2 days in Boston.

-Pay a visit to the Old State House & the site of the Boston Massacre.
+Pay a visit to the Old State House and the site of the Boston Massacre.

 As you wander your way through Boston on your way to the Old State House, be sure to note the Old South Meeting House along the way!